misterblack1/lucasdeeco/README.md

 CPU: 80186 with 16 bit data bus

 Dumped ROMs are scrambled on address lines A0-A6.
-The PAL appears to scramble the ROM contents.
-It appears a PAL is handling this "protection" and scrambles the data in 16 byte chunks.
+A 18CV8PC-25 PAL sits between the CPU and the ROM/RAM and appears to be there to allow the CPU to read a ROM with scrambled contents.
+It appears a PAL scrambles the data in 16 byte chunks.
 (32 bytes when you combine the two ROM HI/LOW files.)
 There appear to be 8 "keys" which are the different scrambled address line combinations, repeating every 256 bytes.
 See below:

 ```
 CPU    74LS373             18CV8PC-25 ROM/RAM